Specialty Housing Options

 Gender Inclusive Housing Selection Process for Returning Students:

 - To be eligible for this process, students must have completed their Housing Application including the Housing Processing Fee payment.
-This process typically occurs early in the preceeding spring semester.
+This process typically occurs early in the preceding spring semester.

 - You can only participate as a group of 2 or 4.
 You cannot participate by yourself in this process.